Seil0/cemu_UI/README.md

 ## installation
 Simply download the cemu_UI.jar from [releases](https://github.com/Seil0/cemu_UI/releases), make sure you have the latest version of java 8 oracle jre/jdk installed, open the file. cemu_UI creats a new directory "C:\Users\USERNAME\Documents\cemu_UI", where the database, settings and covers are stored. **first start can take while!**

+If you want to use the cloud sync function read the [wiki](https://github.com/Seil0/cemu_UI/wiki#cloud-savegame-syncronisation) carefully!

 ## building from source
 1. read the [license](https://github.com/Seil0/cemu_UI/blob/master/LICENSE)
 2. download/clone the git repository